An SAP license audit is:

 Is the SAP License Audit Workbench a Software Asset Management (SAM) tool?

-No, the SAP License Audit Workbench is primarily a data collection tool for SAP.
-It doesn’t provide visibility on usage, licensing costs, or functionality to actively manage licenses and configurations.
+No, the SAP License Audit Workbench is primarily a tool for collecting data on SAP.
+It doesn’t provide visibility into usage, licensing costs, or functionality for actively managing licenses and configurations.

 Does the SAP License Audit Workbench help identify indirect access within my landscape?